 As part of our mission of training a new generation of artists, exemplary students from the studio will be invited to perform in The Russian Arts Theater and Studio’s various productions taking place each season.
 While TRATS regularly auditions actors for upcoming roles, preferences are given to current students who show professionalism, commitment and promise.
 At the core of our casting preference is the ethical actor--a performer who understands that the creative environment is difficult to build yet easy to destroy, that openness, courtesy and respect are the crucial elements that glue together a successful collaboration.

 TRATS offers a limited amount of internship opportunities in exchange for free study at the studio.
 Interns will be assisting various stages of the company's productions taking place throughout the year.
-Upon successful completion of one production, interns will be offered take any workshop available free of charge.
+Upon successful completion of one production, interns will be given a stipend as well as a semester of workshop free of charge.
+Preferences are given to previously and currently enrolled students.
 For inquires, please email email@example.com with a cover letter, headshot and resume.

 RUSSIAN THEATER LAB WITH ARTISTIC DIRECTOR ALEKSEY BURAGO

 8-WEEK WORKSHOP FOR ACTORS